Fun Facts About Truckers

 Trucks need about 40 percent more stopping time compared to a car – that means they need about three football fields of room to come to a complete stop at highway speeds.

 Most trucking accidents are due to sudden or unstable lane changes followed by impairment such as falling asleep at the wheel; alcohol and illness.
 In 2019, a total of 2,734 fatal crashes involves trucks and buses in the United States.
 Stay safe, friends; and pull over if you are sleepy.

 10. Trucking industry growth

-The trucking industry is booming and expected to increase by 21 percent by 2022; and since this is a multi-billion dollar industry with stable pay and job security, it is a worthy career choice to consider for young adults or anyone looking for an exciting career change.
+According to IBIS World, the trucking industry has grown 2.7% per year on average between 2017-2022; and since this is a multi-billion dollar industry with stable pay and job security, it is a worthy career choice to consider for young adults or anyone looking for an exciting career change.